logoThe People's Perspective on Medicine

 In the “old days,” generic drugs were mostly made in the USA.
 The Food and Drug Administration regularly sent investigators to make unannounced visits to both brand and generic drug manufacturers.

-These days, most of the active ingredients in our generic drugs come from abroad.
-The FDA alerts governments and manufacturers of upcoming visits many weeks in advance.
+These days, most of the active pharmaceutical ingredients (APIs) in our generic drugs come from abroad.
+The FDA apparently makes little, if any, effort to find out where the ingredients in those APIs come from.
+The FDA alerts foreign governments and manufacturers of upcoming visits many weeks (or months) in advance.
+In the US, such inspections are unannounced!
 The storage and shipping of foreign-made medications is not as well tracked and managed as we think it should be.

 Before We Lost Faith in the FDA: